New all-electric Skoda Enyaq SUV spotted testing

-Skoda has announced that its new electric SUV will be called the Enyaq.
-Based on the same underpinnings as the Volkswagen ID.3 and SEAT el-Born, the new car is the Czech manufacturer’s second electric vehicle, after the Citigo-e iV city car.
+Skoda's new electric SUV will be based on the same underpinnings as the Volkswagen ID.3, Volkswagen ID.4 and SEAT el-Born.
+The new car is the Czech manufacturer’s second pure-electric vehicle, after the Citigo iV city car.

-Skoda says 'Enyaq' is derived from the Irish name Enya, itself derived from the Gaelic name Eithne, which means ‘essence, spirit or principle’.
-The Enyaq will be the first Skoda to use a new naming convention whereby its electric cars will have names starting with the letter E.
+Skoda says 'Enyaq' is derived from the Irish name Enya, itself taken from the Gaelic name Eithne, which means ‘essence, spirit or principle’.
+The Enyaq will be the first Skoda to use a new naming convention whereby its electric cars will begin with the letter E.

 Skoda plans to introduce 10 electric models under its iV sub-brand by the end of 2020, each using a similar underpinnings to closely related Volkswagen Group models.
 The brand estimates that electric and plug-in hybrid cars will make up 25% of its sales by 2025; it’s likely that the new Enyaq will help Skoda achieve this goal when it eventually arrives in showrooms.
 Skoda expects to have invested €2 billion in developing its electric cars by 2025.